Choosing the right dog food is very difficult. From feed labels to raw materials and many things in between, there are many things to understand.

 Overview of dehydrated dog food

-Dehydrated dog food is a minimally processed dog food option, suitable for dogs of all ages, with rich flavors and high nutritional content-meaning your good kids (or girls!) get the most ingredients.
-The process of making this food involves using real ingredients, you guessed it and dehydrating them so that there is very little water left.
+Dehydrated dog food such as dehydrated chicken hearts is a minimally processed dog food option, suitable for dogs of all ages, with rich flavors and high nutritional content-meaning your good kids (or girls!) get the most ingredients.
+The process of making this food involves using real ingredients, you guessed it, and dehydrating them so that there is very little water left.

 The dehydration process is much less disruptive than cooking food and helps maintain more natural nutrients, protein, and vitamins in the food.
 Because water is removed, dehydrated dog food must be "re-dehydrated" before it can be given to your dog.